Growing a Healthier and Stronger Primary Care System in Ontario through Learning and Research

 collaboration

-After Health Information Custodians sign an Agent Agreement, data will flow to Queen's University where it will be de-identified and stored in the POPLAR Data Repository
+After Health Information Custodians sign a Data Sharing Agreement, data will flow to ICES where it will be de-identified and stored in the POPLAR Data Repository

-Your practice data will ensure that your patient population is represented in evidence and research used for guidelines on best practice for all family doctors
+Your practice data will ensure that your patient population is represented in evidence and research used for guidelines on best practice for all primary care providers.

 Receive reports about quality indicators important to you, helping you to complete the data-driven part of the CPSO QI Program more efficiently